marciof/Eon/specification/specification.md

 (+ x:Number ...): Number
 ```

-Adds one or more numbers.
+A function that adds one or more numbers.

 If no arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.